loganwedwards/tessel-climate-control/README.md

 # Tessel Climate Control

 A simple controller and notifier for your climate needs.
+The current project is based on the Tessel 2 (T2), but was tested on a Tessel 1 until the unfortunate collission of a drill bit and the T1's micro USB port.

 ## Required Hardware

-- Tessel (T1 used for this project)
+- Tessel (T1 and T2 both used for this project)
 - climate module
 - relay module
 - CPU fan
 - 12V power supply to feed the fan and the Vin/Gnd pin headers on Tessel 1.
-Power 12v to VIN header on Tessel.
+Power 12v to VIN header on Tessel (T1 only).
+- 12V power supply to feed the fan and the 5V regulator to power the Tessel 2 (T2 or T1).

 ## Required Setup

-- Use Node 8.x
+- Use Node 8.x for `t1-cli`.
+Node 12 seems to work with `t2-cli`
-- Install the `t1-cli` globally, `npm i -g tessel`
+- Install the `t1-cli` globally, `npm i -g tessel` or the `t2-cli` via `npm i -g t2-cli`
 - Setup wifi `tessel wifi -n <ssid> -p <password>`
 - Fill in the `env.json` file with credentials
+- Debug the code with `t2 run index.js`
-- Push the code `tessel push index.js`
+- Deploy the code `t2 push index.js`

 ## Gotchas